gaigenticai/RegulensAI/.augment/rules/rules.md

 Async/background processing for heavy tasks
 Queueing (where needed) for burst traffic
 Batch-safe logic for bulk operations
-2. Built-in Compliance
-All features must comply with:
-Audit trails (agent_runs, tool_calls, deletion_logs)
-Role-based access (RBAC)
-Expiry (expires_at, TTL) and secure logging
-Compliance cannot be deferred — it must be in place before merging code.

 3. Continuous Module Ownership
 Developers must continue updating the modules they build.
 As new requirements, tests, or edge cases are discovered, they must maintain, fix, and document the same.